-- The election is scheduled for Saturday in the State Capitol at the Cordell Hull Building, Capitol, and Supreme Court.
-This will be the only opportunity for delegates to vote, so please encourage them to do so. - Delegates may only vote at the voting machine assigned to their respective component.
-Machines will be clearly marked with component signs. - Each delegate may only vote once.
-The CCE provides poll workers for supervision of voting. - All candidates, except those seeking the office of Governor, will have an opportunity to make speeches during the opening ceremony on Thursday.
-Gubernatorial candidates will be required to participate in a debate on Thursday evening following dinner. - Winners are determined by simple majority vote.
-There will be no run-offs unless there is an exact tie between any top candidates. - For Gubernatorial Elections Only: If there is a large field of gubernatorial candidates, a run-off will be held at the discretion of the Center for Civic Engagement. - Each candidate may spend NO MORE than \$100.00 on his or her campaign, donated materials included.
+- The election will take place throughout the day Saturday in the State Capitol, Cordell Hull Building, Capitol, and Supreme Court.
+This will be the only opportunity for delegates to vote, so please encourage them to do so. - The election will be held digitally via Google Forms submissions.
+Results are to remain confidential between the CCE staff only until announced during the Closing session. - Voting stations for each chamber will outside of the chambers, typically in between the House and Senate rooms.
+Voting for Lobbyists, Press, and Court will be with their staff Component Leader within their assigned meeting location. - Each delegate may only vote once.
+The CCE provides poll workers for supervision of voting. - All candidates, including Gubernatorial candidates, will have an opportunity to make speeches during the Welcome Session on Thursday evening. - Gubernatorial candidates will be required to participate in a debate on Friday evening. - Winners are determined by simple majority vote.
+There will be no run-offs unless there is an exact tie between any top candidates. - For Gubernatorial Elections Only: If there is a large field (5+) of gubernatorial candidates, a run-off will be held at the discretion of the Center for Civic Engagement. - Each candidate may spend NO MORE than \$100.00 on his or her campaign, donated materials included.
 Please KEEP ALL RECEIPTS.
 In the event there is a question raised about campaign expenditures, any receipts become public domain. - Candidates who are in violation of any guidelines or who are considered to be acting in a way contrary to the YMCA Core Values will be removed from the ballot or deemed ineligible.